aaron13100/404solution/readme.txt

 3. Create New Redirect

 == Changelog ==

+= Version 2.35.13 (August 7, 2024) =
+* FIX: Fix the 'Files and Folders Ignore Strings - Do Not Process' functionality.

 = Version 2.35.12 (August 3, 2024) =
 * FIX: Fix an undefined array key due to the new template redirect priority option.